Drug-Free Schools and Communities Act

 Alcohol

 Federal alcohol laws are enforced by the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-Information about the legal sanctions for violations of the Interstate Transport in Aid of Racketeering (18 U.S.C 1952 with respect to Federally non-tax paid liquor) can be found here: https://www.gpo.gov/fdsys/pkg/USCODE-2011-title18/pdf/USCODE-2011-title18-partI-chap95-sec1952.pdf
+Access information about the legal sanctions for violations of the Interstate Transport in Aid of Racketeering (18 U.S.C 1952 with respect to Federally non-tax paid liquor).

 Illicit Drugs

 Federal sanctions for possession or distribution for illicit drugs vary depending on the type of drug, the amount of drug, the background of the offender and other mitigating or aggravating circumstances.
 For example, a person convicted of simple possession of small amounts of certain types of controlled substances can be imprisoned for up to 3 years and fined $5,000 or more.
 21 U.S.C §844 (a).
-For a full description of penalties for possession and distribution of illicit drugs under federal law, please see: https://www.gpo.gov/fdsys/pkg/USCODE-2011-title21/html/USCODE-2011-title21-chap13-subchapI-partD.htm
+View a full description of penalties for possession and distribution of illicit drugs under federal law.

-Below are charts that provide an overview of federal trafficking penalties.
-Charts can be located at https://www.dea.gov/sites/default/files/2021-12/Trafficking%20Penalties.pdf.
+Charts that provide an overview of federal trafficking penalties can be located on the DEA webpage.

 State Sanctions